Department store: Origins in England, 1700s

 One of the first department stores may have been Bennett's in Derby, first established as an ironmonger (hardware shop) in 1734.
-It still stands to this day, trading in the same building.
+It continued trading in the same building until its administration and closure in 2019.
 However, the first reliably dated department store to be established, was Harding, Howell & Co., which opened in 1796 on Pall Mall, London.
-(The oldest department store chain may be Debenhams, which was established in 1778 and closed in 2021.
-It is the longest trading defunct British retailer.)
+The oldest department store chain may be Debenhams, which was established in 1778 and closed in 2021.
+It is the longest trading defunct British retailer.
 An observer writing in Ackermann's Repository, a British periodical on contemporary taste and fashion, described the enterprise in 1809 as follows:

 The house is one hundred and fifty feet in length from front to back, and of proportionate width.
 It is fitted up with great taste, and is divided by glazed partitions into four departments, for the various branches of the extensive business, which is there carried on.
 Immediately at the entrance is the first department, which is exclusively appropriated to the sale of furs and fans.
 The second contains articles of haberdashery of every description, silks, muslins, lace, gloves, &etc. In the third shop, on the right, you meet with a rich assortment of jewelry, ornamental articles in ormolu, French clocks, &etc.; and on the left, with all the different kinds of perfumery necessary for the toilette.
 The fourth is set apart for millinery and dresses; so that there is no article of female attire or decoration, but what may be here procured in the first style of elegance and fashion.
 This concern has been conducted for the last twelve years by the present proprietors who have spared neither trouble nor expense to ensure the establishment of a superiority over every other in Europe, and to render it perfectly unique in its kind.

 This venture is described as having all of the basic characteristics of the department store; it was a public retail establishment offering a wide range of consumer goods in different departments.
 Jonathan Glancey for the BBC writes:

 Harding, Howell & Co was focused on the needs and desires of fashionable women.
 Here, at last women were free to browse and shop, safely and decorously, away from home and from the company of men.
-These, for the main part, were newly affluent middle class women, their good fortune – and the department store itself – nurtured and shaped by the Industrial Revolution.
+These, for the main part, were newly affluent middle-class women, their good fortune – and the department store itself – nurtured and shaped by the Industrial Revolution.
 This was transforming life in London and the length and breadth of Britain at a dizzying pace on the back of energetic free trade, fecund invention, steam and sail, and a seemingly inexhaustible supply of expendable cheap labour.